Tripartite Struggle

-The Tripartite Struggle (785–816) also known as the Kannauj Wars, were a series of wars in northern India fought over the control of the throne of Kannauj, which during that time was equivalent to having imperial status over all of Aryavarta.
+The Tripartite Struggle (785–816) also known as the Kannauj Wars, were a series of wars in northern India fought over the control of the throne of Kannauj.
 It involved the three powerful dynasties of the era– the Gurjara-Pratiharas, the Palas of Gauda (Bengal) and the Rashtrakutas of Manyakheta.
 The war ultimately resulted in Nagabhata II, winning the crown of Kannauj in 816, and proclaiming himself as King of Kannauj.

 In the eighth century, the two major powers of Aryavarta (northern India) were the Pratiharas who ruled the Gurjaratra Kingdom and the Palas who ruled the Kingdom of Gauda (Bengal).
 While the Pratiharas gradually expanded their domain towards the east, the Palas expanded their domains towards the west.
 In southern India and the Deccan, the Rashtrakutas of Manyakheta reigned, who also sought to expand their domains north and control Aryavarta.
 This led to the formation of the Kannauj triangle, a region which lead to decades of conflict.